Edward Chandler, PhD

 D'Lane Miller, PhD

 A native of Louisiana, Dr. Miller received her PhD in Clinical Psychology from Louisiana State University, and completed a dual internship in Adult Therapy and Child and Family Evaluation and Treatment at Cedars-Sinai Medical Center in Los Angeles.
 While at Cedars, Dr. Miller received training in the treatment of children with developmental delays, to include autism spectrum disorders.
 As an administrator, Dr. Miller was the Program Director of the Crisis Stabilization Unit in Santa Rosa County, the Clinical Program Director at the Psychiatric Treatment Center at Fort Walton Beach Medical Center, followed by the position of Ancillary Staff at the Medical Center, where she provide psychological services to inpatients.
 Prior to forming Turning Point with Dr. Chandler in 2002, Dr. Miller worked for 16 years at Psychiatric Associates in Fort Walton Beach as an Outpatient Psychotherapist.
-Dr. Miller is a Licensed Psychologist in the State of Florida, and is an active member of the Florida Psychological Association, the International Society for the Study of Trauma and Dissociation, the Emerald Coast Health Alliance, and the Emerald Coast Mental Health Counselors Association.
+Dr. Miller is a Licensed Psychologist in the State of Florida, and is a member of the Florida Psychological Association, the International Society for the Study of Trauma and Dissociation, and the Emerald Coast Health Alliance.

-Working with all ages, Dr. Miller is particularly attentive to changes in family bonds due to divorce, trauma or death.
-As a child advocate and person who enjoys children and their ever changing nature, Dr. Miller approaches child therapy from a family, cultural systems viewpoint.
-Of special interest to her is the treatment of childhood depression, anxiety and panic reactions, childhood abuse and neglect, oppositional behaviors at home and in the school setting, Attention Deficit Hyperactivity Disorder (ADHD) and learning problems.
-With adolescents, Dr. Miller focuses on the resolution of peer conflicts, improvement of self-esteem and the process of separation from the family as teens move on to college and beyond.
+Having moved primarily to the use of telehealth, Dr. Miller's therapy with late teens and adults of all ages is particularly attentive to changes in family bonds due to divorce, trauma or death.
+In her work with late adolescents, Dr. Miller focuses on the resolution of peer conflicts, improvement of self-esteem and the process of separation from the family as teens move on to college and beyond.
 In individual and Family Therapy with adults, Dr. Miller often addresses marital conflict resolution and relationship enhancement, trauma recovery, PTSD, depression, anxiety, work adjustment, coping with chronic health issues, domestic violence, women's issues, divorce readjustment and end of life care.
-Psychological evaluations for all ages are conducted upon referral or as needed for treatment purposes.
+Selective Psychological Evaluations for adults may be conducted upon referral or as needed for treatment purposes.